emca-it/OP5-Documentation/nsclient/docs/howto/nrpe.md

 *   `ssl`
     If this is true we will use SSL encryption on the transport. **Notice** this flag has to be the same on both ends or   you will end up with strange errors.
 The flag is set on check_nrpe with the -n option (if you use -n no SSL will be   used).
 *   `allow arguments`
     Since arguments can be potentially dangerous (it allows your users to control the execution) there is a flag (which   defaults to off) to enable arguments.
-So if you plan on configure NSClient++ from the Nagios end you need to enable   this. **But be warned this is a security issue you need to think about**.
+So if you plan on configure NSClient++ from the OP5 end you need to enable   this. **But be warned this is a security issue you need to think about**.
 If you do not want to allow arguments you   can instead configure all checks in the nsclient.ini file and just execute the aliases from Nagios.
     One important issue with the `allow arguments` is that there are more then one! *Yes, more then one!*
     The reason for this is that you can allow arguments from NRPE and you can allow arguments for external scripts (it is   not the same option) which might seem a bit confusing at first.
     But actually quite nice.
 Using arguments for external scripts can potentially be more dangerous than allowing them   from NRPE (internal commands).